G. de P. — All right, I am ready to answer any questions that may be asked.

 G. de P. — Yes, it is a truly wonderful thing.
 You see people at night before they go to bed look simply worn out, sometimes tired and positively weary.
 They go to bed; they sleep; in the morning their whole physical being is restored, changed.
 It is indeed a magical thing.
 The secret of it lies in the electromagnetic forces which actually build the body and which when balanced hold it in health.
 These forces have their seat in the astral-atomic structure of the physical body; and health is simply the equilibrium between the positive and negative of both the body magnetism and the body electricity, and the way they work and work together and interblend is a most marvelous thing.
 It is truly magical.

-Student — May I ask this: do we not live too much in the shadow, and through that medium lose our possibilities of real living?
+Student — Do we not live too much in the shadow, and through that medium lose our possibilities of real living?
 What I mean is we give the material and shadowy side of nature too much credit, and we live too little in the right things, and through that error lose our possibility of real living.